 professionals for diagnosis of any medical condition.

-Q: How does thermal imaging technology work in detecting EBT?
+Q: How does thermal imaging technology work in detecting EST?

 FLIR thermal cameras detect heat radiation and can be used to identify the surface temperature of objects and